Prerelease Documentation

 and to-*

 colors are far apart on the color wheel.
-We’re using OKLCH by default in v4.0 but you can always interpolate using a different color space by adding one of these modifiers.
+We’re using OKLAB by default in v4.0 but you can always interpolate using a different color space by adding one of these modifiers.

 We’ve added new bg-conic-*